A convergent interacting particle method and computation of KPP front speeds in chaotic flows: Convergence analysis of the Lagrangian particle method

-By using triangle inequality for the right hand side of \eqref{OperatorApproximation4} and the estimated results from Theorem \ref{Errorestimate1}, we can get the error estimate \eqref{OperatorApproximation3}. \end{proof} If $b(t,\textbf{x})$ and $c(t,\textbf{x})$ in the operator $\mathcal{A}$ are uniformly Lipschitz, then the error of the principal eigenvalue obtained by the Lie-Trotter operator splitting method is $O((\Delta t)^{\frac{1}{2}})$.
+By using the triangle inequality for the right hand side of \eqref{OperatorApproximation4} and the estimated results from Theorem \ref{Errorestimate1}, we can get the error estimate \eqref{OperatorApproximation3}.
+The error estimate for $|\mu(\lambda)-\mu_{\Delta t}(\lambda)|$ can be obtained accordingly. \end{proof} In this paper, we assume that $\textbf{b}(t,\textbf{x})$ and $c(t,\textbf{x})$ in the operator $\mathcal{A}$ are uniformly Lipschitz.
+Thus, the error of the principal eigenvalue obtained by the Lie-Trotter operator splitting method is at least $O((\Delta t)^{\frac{1}{2}})$.